atrobp/42Quebec/README.md

 # Cercle0

-> *libft*
+`libft`

-eng: This first project aims to recode a number of functions from the standard C library, as well as other utility functions.
+:us: : This first project aims to recode a number of functions from the standard C library, as well as other utility functions.

-fr: Ce premier projet a pour but de recoder un certain nombre de fonctions de la librairie C standard, ainsi que d'autres fonctions utilitaires
+:fr: : Ce premier projet a pour but de recoder un certain nombre de fonctions de la librairie C standard, ainsi que d'autres fonctions utilitaires